 All incoming UW-Madison students are encouraged to take the placement test for language(s) studied in high school or elsewhere.
 UW placement tests are available in French at Regional Testing sites and ACT Testing Centers.
 For information on registering for placement testing, see the SOAR website and the Testing and Evaluation Services website.
 Students may be eligible to receive retroactive credits, depending on which level of French they place into (see below).
 Additionally, students who took the AP French Exam and received a score of 3 or higher will be awarded college credit (see below).

-Placement in French language courses 101-228 is determined by the UW System French Placement test or in consultation with the Department or SOAR World Language Consultant.
+Placement in French language courses 101-228 is determined by the UW System French Placement test or in consultation with the Department of French & Italian.

-If you get this, you should register for this:
+If you get this placement score, you should register for this course:

 RETRO CREDITS